Kenyon College: Rankings

+In 2006, Newsweek selected Kenyon College as one of twenty-five "New Ivies" on the basis of admissions statistics as well as interviews with administrators, students, faculty members, and alumni.
+Additionally, it was also listed in Greene's list of Hidden Ivies in 2000.
+Times 2018–2019 "Best Colleges in America" report ranked Kenyon as the 214th best college in the country.

-In the 2022 U.S. News & World Report rankings, Kenyon is tied for the No. 31 liberal arts college in the United States.
-In the 2022 Forbes rankings, Kenyon is 40th among liberal-arts colleges and 176th among 650 colleges and universities in the United States.
-In 2006 Newsweek selected Kenyon College as one of twenty-five "New Ivies" on the basis of admissions statistics as well as interviews with administrators, students, faculty members, and alumni.
-It was also listed in Greene's list of Hidden Ivies in 2000.
+In the 2025 U.S. News & World Report rankings, Kenyon was tied for the No. 45th liberal arts college in the United States.
+In the 2025 Forbes rankings, Kenyon was ranked 33rd among liberal-arts colleges and 140th among 500 colleges and universities in the United States.
+In 2022, CollegeSimply ranked Kenyon as the 2nd best institution of higher education in Ohio and the 61st best college or university overall.

+Previously, Kenyon gained national recognition for LGBTQ inclusion.
+It was ranked as one of the best campuses for LGBTQ students in the country in both 2020 and 2021.
+It did not retain this ranking in 2022.

 Although Kenyon is often ranked favorably, some methods that rank colleges based on their calculated return on investment (ROI) have been critical of Kenyon's value.
-The 2018 Payscale College ROI Report ranked Kenyon as the 983rd best value college in the country and Times 2018-2019 "Best Colleges in America" report ranked Kenyon as the 214th best college in the country.
+The 2018 Payscale College ROI Report ranked Kenyon as the 983rd best value college in the country.

-CollegeSimply ranks Kenyon as the 2nd best institution of higher education in Ohio and the 61st best college or university overall.